You can tap anywhere on the map or simply move it around to access to the flight controls and settings.

 If configured correctly, Gaggle will automatically stop your recordings once Gaggle has determined that you landed.
 If a flight was recorded, Gaggle will go into an idle waiting state waiting for another take-off once you land, if no take-off is detected for 5 minutes then the recorder will shut down completely.
 This means that you don’t have to remember to shut down Gaggle once you finished your flight since it should shutdown automatically while you pack up your gear.
 Note about one-wheels: Because of the auto start/stop and idle behaviour of Gaggle, one wheels can trigger the flight recording to start and then stop causing Gaggle to shut down before you start your flight.

-Settings Toggle: On the right hand side is an easy access button to bring up the flight control settings where you can configure the widgets that Gaggle shows and also where you can access settings for units of measure and map orientation.
-Dragging up the flight control panel will also show the settings.
+Settings Toggle: Tap the gear button to bring up the flight control settings where you can configure the widgets that Gaggle shows and also where you can access settings for units of measure and map orientation.